 A despot in the people’s hearts… Yes, that is love!
 It tears your heart out and leads it to unknown and dark paths that any logical person would not dare to follow.
 It is magic and death.
 Its “I” that becomes “we” is its death.
 How can somebody escape from it but, even if he/she wants to live it, who can deny such a great feeling?

-It may also be a sad one, just like the love described in “Erofili” by G. Xortatsis.
+It can also be a sad one, just like the love described in “Erofili” by G. Xortatsis.
 It is when “together” does not exist only in life but “together” means “forever”.
 That was maybe what the great Cretan writer wanted to express through his work.
 The father of Erofili, the king of Egypt, does not accept the love of his only daughter with Panaretos and, after having killed him by cutting his head, tongue and hands off, he also tears off his heart and offers them to Erofili as a wedding gift to the matchmaking he had organized.
 Erofili commits suicide as she sees that “together” became “no one” because the one in together is nobody.

 Apart from the fictional stories, there are also everyday stories of love.
 Everybody can tell you one.
 One of the most famous love stories of the island is the one that was the reason of almost starting a civil war.
 It was a love that perhaps no one knew the whole truth apart from the two lovers, Kostas Kefalogiannis and Tasoula Petrakogiorgi.

 Only a look was enough for Kostas Kefalogiannis to fall in love and only his actions were also enough to burn the whole island!
-On the 20th of August, he stole the daughter of Petrakogiorgis together with five men with guns in the OASIS cinema and went to the Psiloretis Mountain.
+On the 20th of August, he "stole" the daughter of Petrakogiorgis together with five men with guns in the OASIS cinema and went to the Psiloretis Mountain.

 The seriousness of the situation was also proved by the fact that, then, a Military law applied in Crete, severe censorship started to exist in the Press and nine articles of the Greek Constitution were suspended.